ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   UTF-8

     Endianness:     None
-    Length:         A UTF-8 Element may use any length (included zero) up to the maximum Element Data Size value permitted.
+    Length:         A UTF-8 Element may declare any length (included zero) up to the maximum Element Data Size value permitted.
     Definition:     A UTF-8 Element shall contain only a valid Unicode string as defined in [RFC 2279](http://www.faqs.org/rfcs/rfc2279.html).